Islamic State threat could stiffen Japan PM Abe's stance on security

 The incident, however, will drive home to the Japanese public the risks of a more assertive diplomatic and security stance, however much Tokyo stresses its peaceful intent abroad and pitches the policy as making Japanese citizens safer.

-That could further polarise public opinion, already split over Abe's policies including his long-term goal of revising the constitution's pacifist Article 9.
+That could further polarize public opinion, already split over Abe's policies including his long-term goal of revising the constitution's pacifist Article 9.

 "Critics will likely use it to say 'See, this is what happens when you meddle in other people's wars because the Americans want you to be on their side," said Sophia University political science professor Koichi Nakano.